codingcatgirl/choo/docs/transit/start.rst

     A Stop is a group of Platforms (e.g. Berlin Hbf).

 **Platform**
-    A Platform is a place where a rides stop. (e.g. Gleis 7) It belongs to one Stop.
+    A Platform is a place where rides stop (e.g. Gleis 7).
+It belongs to one Stop.

 **Ride**
     A Ride is the journey of a bus/train/etc. It only happens once.
 Even the “same” ride on the next day is handled as another Ride.